timotius02/bttonco/README.md

 This if the program for a smart leather jacket that can interface with the TouchTunes api to play songs via an embedded button and an onboard Intel Edison system

-Winner of the Intel IOT Roadshow New York
+First PLace at the Intel IOT Roadshow New York

 Important App Files
 ---------------------------